 Costa Rica’s most extreme adventure is on offer at Monteverde Extremo Park (www.monteverdeextremopark.com; 2645-6058).
 Here you can leap to what looks like certain death from a moving aerial tram 143m (469 ft.) above the ground in one of the most beautiful places you’ve ever seen.
 You’ll fall 80–100m (260–360 ft.) depending on your body weight before your bungee cord arrests your plunge.
-This may be the most terrifying thing you’ve ever done, but for $75, how could you resist?
+This may be the most terrifying thing you’ve ever done for $75.

 Heavy rains, difficult access, and limited facilities make camping a challenge in Costa Rica.
 Nevertheless, a backpack and tent will get you far from the crowds and into some of the most pristine and undeveloped parts of the country.

 Undoubtedly the country’s best camping adventure is Corcovado National Park, a wild and rugged place teeming with animals, where you can camp at Sirena Ranger Station, pitching a tent on the wooden platforms or on the grass (but watch out for snakes), or you could just rent a cabina.
 Corcovado is an expensive place to visit because you have to hire a guide, but it’s unforgettable.

 You could also pitch a tent at Santa Rosa National Park or Ballena Marine National Park.
 At both spots you’re likely to have miles of unspoiled beach and very few fellow campers around.
 But in such isolated environments, avoid camping alone, and ask park rangers if there is a risk of being targeted by criminals.

 To inquire about organized camping trips, contact Coast to Coast Adventures (www.coastocoastadventures.com; 2280-8054).